heroku/heroku-buildpack-go/README.md

 homebrew, apt, or another packaging system.

 If you already have Go release.r60 installed, feel free to skip this section.
+You can find out which version of Go you're using by typing `6g -V`.

 These commands will download the Go source and build the compiler and related tools: